 \subsection{Successive cancellation list decoding}

-Although SC decoding allows polar codes to achieve theoretical limits for $n \to \infty$, for finite $n$ its performance is far away from the maximum likelihood (ML).
-Polar codes can be decoded near ML by using the SCL algorithm \cite{tal2015list}, a modification of the standard SC decoding.
-We are to review its LLR-based version \cite{balatsoukasstimming2015llrbased} which is considered as the most appropriate solution for a practical usage at the current moment.
+Although SC decoding allows polar codes to achieve channel capacity for $n \to \infty$, for finite $n$ its performance is far away from the maximum likelihood (ML).
+It can be improved by using the SCL algorithm \cite{tal2015list}.
+We are to review its min-sum version \cite{balatsoukasstimming2015llrbased}.

-The SCL algorithm maintains up to $L$ possible prefixes of the message vector which are referred to as paths.
+The SCL algorithm maintains up to $L$ possible prefixes of the input vector which are referred to as paths.
 Here $L$ is the predefined parameter called list size.
-The decoder recursively computes the values $\LLR{i}{m}(y_1^n, \hat u_1^{i-1})$ for each path (so, here $\hat u_1^{i-1}$ denotes message bits of some considered path) in the same way as in SC.
-If $i \in \Frozen$, all paths are being continued with $\hat u_i = 0$.
+The decoder recursively computes the values $\LLR{i}{m}(y_1^n, \hat u_1^{i-1})$ for each path (so, here $\hat u_1^{i-1}$ denotes decoded bits of some considered path) in the same way as in SC.
+If $i \in \Frozen$, all paths are extended with $\hat u_i = 0$.
 Otherwise, the decoder splits every path into two continuations with $\hat u_i = 0$ and $\hat u_i = 1$.
 After that, some least likely paths are eliminated in order to get at most $L$ paths present in the list.

-To determine a path likelihood after the $i$th message bit has been processed, the decoder computes for each active path $l$ the number $\PM{i}{l}$ called path metric (PM).
+To determine path likelihood after the $i$-th input bit has been processed, the decoder computes for each active path the number $\PM{i}$ called path metric (PM).
 Greater metric corresponds to a less reliable path.
 Initially there are only one active path whose metric is zero.
-The PMs are being updated as
+The PMs are updated as

-where $\alpha = \LLR{i}{m}(y_1^n, \hat u_1^{i-1})$, $\hat u_1^{i-1}$ are message bits of the $l$ path and $l'$ is the index of the path representing the continuation of the $l$th one with $\hat u_i$.
+where $\alpha = \LLR{i}{m}(y_1^n, \hat u_1^{i-1})$ and $\hat u_1^{i-1}$ is the path prefix continued with $\hat u_i$.
 Saying less formally, each path is penalized when its hard decision does not match the sign of the LLR.
-As the result, the decoder returns the codeword corresponding to the most reliable path after all $n$ message bits are decoded.
+As the result, the decoder returns the codeword corresponding to the most reliable path after all $n$ input bits are decoded.